Topics

 There’s plenty of technology available to support your early sales and marketing efforts.

 For example, you can use email marketing software to manage your promotional email campaigns and a customer relationship management (CRM) system to measure the impact on sales.
-We’ll cover new business technologies in more detail shortly.
+We’ll cover new business technologies in more detail shortly, but you can also read our dedicated page on the benefits of a CRM for business owners.

 Being successful as a small business owner: 4 invaluable tips